uphold/docs/_authentication.md

 token     | **yes**  | The PAT you wish to revoke.

 #### Step 3 - Using a PAT to get my data

+As stated, after "having" a PAT token there is no need to pass the 2FA headers if this security extra layer is active.

 > Example of using a personal access token to make requests to our API: